aeeckhou/shallowHRD/README.md

   * gridExtra
   * DescTools

 ## Prerequisities

-shallowHRD is a Rscript that can be launched from the command line.
+shallowHRD is a R script that can be launched from the command line.
 It relies on the output of [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html) (V. Boeava et al., 2011) on sWGS (0.5-2x).

 First, FASTQ files should be aligned to the hg19 reference genome (using [BWA-MEM](https://github.com/lh3/bwa) for instance) and supplementary & duplicate reads removed from the BAM files, using [Samtools](http://www.htslib.org/doc/samtools.html) and [PicardTools' MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), respectively.

 BAM files should then be processed by ControlFREEC.
 The recommended options are indicated in a config file example in the repository (controlfreec_config_file_example).
 Briefly, depending on the coverage of the BAM files (0.5-2x), the window size should varies between 20kb and 60kb, with a step size half its length.

-Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository).
+Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository) has to be downloaded.

 ## Run shallowHRD